-On the market, there are two mainstream technologies to display smooth pictures: Freesync and G-Sync.
-Both Freesync and G-sync are designed to achieve the tearing- and stuttering-free effect.
-The difference is, Freesync is developed by AMD and G-sync by Nvidia.
-To enjoy Freesync’s variable refresh rate, you need to make sure that your laptop has an AMD graphics card or that the game console you use is equipped with the AMD processor.
-G-Sync technology is designed to synchronize a monitor’s refresh rate with the framerate of an Nvidia graphics card.
+On the market there are two mainstream technologies to display smooth pictures: FreeSync and G-Sync.
+Both FreeSync and G-Sync are designed to achieve tearing and stutter-free visuals, and the difference is that FreeSync is developed by AMD and G-Sync by NVIDIA.
+To enjoy FreeSync’s variable refresh rate, you need to make sure that your PC has an AMD graphics card or that the game console you use is equipped with an AMD processor.
+G-Sync technology is designed to synchronize a monitor’s refresh rate with the framerate of an NVIDIA graphics card.
 Both technologies have their own advocates.

 For console gamers on Xbox, FreeSync-supported displays are a perfect match because Xbox consoles use AMD chips and the Xbox One X supports FreeSync technology.
 For gamers who also consider using a TV for gaming, check this article.
 Monitors make a better choice for gaming.
 And there’s a lot of FreeSync monitors available on the market and in a wide range of specifications.
 This therefore provides gamers with a wide range of monitor choices.
 AMD launched FreeSync 2 in early 2017, incorporating HDR for an even more immersive gaming experience.

 As the second generation of the FreeSync Technology, FreeSync 2 can be found in newer gaming monitors.
 Both FreeSync and FreeSync 2 reduce tearing and stuttering, but FreeSync 2 combines HDR support with variable refresh rate technology and offers smoother gameplay by “ delivering twice the perceptual color space of sRGB for better brightness and contrast. ” Gamers can check the picture below to see how FreeSync 2 renders images.
 If you are a gamer who wants to enjoy HDR, a FreeSync 2 monitor is the one for you.